Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true. Source: Katelyn Devine

 Read More »Comparing and Ordering Radicals

-Directions: Using the digits 1-9 at most one time each, create a sequence that is in numerical order and cannot be simplified anymore.
+Directions: Using the digits 1 to 9, at most one time each, create a sequence that is in numerical order and cannot be simplified anymore.
 Source: Phillip Haislip-Hansberry

 Read More »Radical Equations

-Directions: Using the digits 0-9 at most one time each, make both of these equations true.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make both of these equations true.
 Source: Jonathan Newman

 Read More »Fraction Exponents

-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes to make the statement true.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Shaun Errichiello

 Read More »